sooyean-hoo/bigbigpuppetfacts_examplelibs/README.md

 end

 ## This tries to work on the String 'This is an expensive value'.
 It compresses the
-## data using 'gzip' method, then followed up with 'base64'.
+## data using 'xz' method, then followed up with 'base64'.
 The result of this operation
 ## is then set as the value of the fact with the name 'verybigfact'.
 ##
 ## In the event of failure during the pre-check when the 'use_compressmethod' is called